oracle-devrel/terraform-oci-arch-drupal/README.md

 This Module has the following folder structure:
 * [root](): This folder contains a root module.
 * [examples](examples): This folder contains examples of how to use the module:
-  - [Drupal single-node + network deployed by module](examples/drupal-single-no-existing-network): This is an example of how to use the oci-arch-drupal module to deploy Drupal (single-node) with MDS and network cloud infrastrucutre elements deployed within the body of the module.
+  - [Drupal single-node + custom network injected into module](examples/drupal-single-mds-use-existing-network): This is an example of how to use the oci-arch-drupal module to deploy Drupal (single-node) with MDS and network cloud infrastrucutre elements injected into the module.
   - [Drupal multi-node + custom network injected into module](examples/drupal-ha-mds-use-existing-network): This is an example of how to use the oci-arch-drupal module to deploy Drupal HA (multi-node) with MDS and network cloud infrastrucutre elements injected into the module.

 To deploy Drupal using this Module with minimal effort use this: